 RMS power: This rating of any amplifier is the continuous power rating that an amp is designed to output at a maximum continued volume rating.
 The RMS power specification is one of two numbers to go by when pairing your speakers with an amplifier, not the only 2 but a good starting point.
-As an example, a speaker driver with a 200-Watt, or 200W for short, RMS rating should be paired with a two-hundred-watt RMS amplifier.
+As an example, a speaker driver with a 225-Watt, or 225W for short, RMS rating should be paired with a two-hundred-twenty-five-watt RMS amplifier.
 We usually recommend an amp to be over powered by 10% RMS so that the power-plant does not have to work at 100% capacity to get 100-percent efficiency from your speakers.
 This will keep your amplifier from overheating during long periods of continuous operation.

 Please use the Filter to narrow your search results.